Brussels • a connoisseur’s delight

 - Main international airlines: Brussels Airlines, Jetairfly, Jet Airlways, Easyjet, Royal Air Maroc, Europe Airpost, Thomas Cook Airlines Belgium.

-- New developments: An underground rail link between the airport’s train station and the new Schaarbeek – Mechelen railway line has been a long time coming but should be in service by 2012.
+- New developments: An underground rail link between the airport’s train station and the new Schaarbeek – Mechelen railway line.